Richard Butler (Australian politician): Political career

-Butler became the parliamentary leader of an informal group of country members supported by the Farmers and Producers Political Union in 1904.
 Butler was treasurer in the Jenkins ministry from 15 May 1901 to 1 March 1905, and was also Commissioner of Crown Lands and Immigration from 1 April 1902 to 1 March 1905.
 In June 1902 he implemented a number of cost-cutting amalgamations in the public service, notably in the agriculture and lands departments.

-Jenkins then went to London as agent-general.
-Butler succeeded him as Premier, still keeping his previous portfolios.
 His ministry was defeated soon after the 1905 election where Labor formed government under Thomas Price and retained government at the 1906 election, relegating Butler to opposition until a year before the 1910 election, when Labor lost government resulting from Price's death.
 The Liberal and Democratic Union (LDU) insisted on taking the premiership.
 On 22 December 1909 Butler joined the first Peake LDU ministry as Treasurer and Minister for the Northern Territory, but the ministry was defeated following the 1910 election.
 Following the 1912 election, Butler was Commissioner of Public Works in the second Peake ministry from 17 February 1912 to 10 November 1914 and Minister of Mines and of Marine from 17 February 1912 to 3 April 1915.
 The Peake government was defeated at the 1915 election, however Labor split over conscription in 1917 which brought down the government.
 Butler was Treasurer once again and Minister of Railways in Peake's third ministry from 14 July 1917 to 7 May 1919, and Minister of Agriculture 19 December 1918 to 7 May 1919.

-Butler left the ministry in controversial circumstances.
-The report of the Royal Commission on the Wheat Scheme appeared to reflect on the actions of Butler while he was the minister in charge of it, and Peake asked Butler to resign.
-He refused to do so because he considered that that would admit the justice of the charges.
-The Executive Council, on the advice of the government, thereupon dismissed Butler from his offices.
-The report of another royal commission presented some 14 months later was, however, accepted as clearing him of guilt; also the fact that he was elected Speaker of the South Australian House of Assembly in 1921 suggests there had been injustice.
-Butler was defeated in his seat at the 1924 election after having represented the same district area for 34 years.

 Late life

-At the beginning of 1925 Butler went on a trip to England and died at South Croydon on 28 April 1925.
+Butler died at South Croydon on 28 April 1925.
 Butler was made a knight bachelor in 1913.
-He had married Helena Kate Layton in 1878 and Ethel Pauline Finer in 1894, who survived him.
+He had married Helena Kate Layton in 1878 and Ethel Pauline Finer in 1894.
 He had eight children by his first marriage and three by his second.

 Butler's son, Richard Layton Butler, was twice premier of South Australia (1927–30 and 1933–38).
 His great-great-grandson Mark Butler is a Labor member of the Australian House of Representatives.